 Marie-Teresa has also worked at GE, Arthur D. Little, Millipore and as an independent consultant and writer.
 She earned two degrees in Materials Science & Engineering- a BS from Cornell University and an MS from Northwestern University.

-José comes to CR from OSRAM (R&D) where he was Head of Engineering and Business Development at Innovation Americas.
+José Ramos comes to CR from OSRAM (R&D), where he was Head of Engineering and Business Development at Innovation Americas.
 In his role at OSRAM, Ramos was a strong proponent of the ILP, attended many of our events, and experienced first-hand the OSRAM-ILP relationship.
 Before OSRAM, Ramos was Project Developer at NORESCO/United Technologies in Westborough, MA, where he managed engineering, sales, marketing, financial and legal teams to implement sustainability projects for industrial, commercial, and institutional customers in the US and the Caribbean.
 Before that, Ramos was an independent technology consultant for many years focused on Spanish-speaking markets.
-José has also held positions as Lecturer at MIT (Spanish), Engineering Manager (Shooshanian Engineering) and Mechanical Engineer for Central America and Caribbean projects (Stone & Webster).
+Ramos has also held positions as Lecturer at MIT (Spanish), Engineering Manager (Shooshanian Engineering), and Mechanical Engineer for Central America and Caribbean projects (Stone & Webster).

 Ramos earned a Bachelor of Science in Mechanical Engineering at MIT and a Master of Arts in Spanish at Boston College.
 He also completed a one-year Icelandic language program at the University of Reykjavik.

 Leslie Owens is a Senior Lecturer in the Information Technology group and is also the Executive Director of the MIT Center for Information Systems Research (CISR).

 Dr. Nick van der Meulen is a Research Scientist at the MIT Sloan Center for Information Systems Research (MIT CISR).
 He conducts academic research that targets the challenges of senior level executives at MIT CISR's nearly 100 global sponsor companies, with a specific interest in how companies need to organize themselves differently in the face of continuous technological change.
 His work on digital workplaces and the employee experience resulted in a range of academic and industry publications, in outlets such as the Journal of Information Technology, MIS Quarterly Executive, and the European Business Review.
 Currently, he examines how organizations are developing a skilled workforce with the decision rights to rapidly adapt to changes in both innovative and cost-effective ways.